-Returning back home to parents, generation of the parents, generation of th
+Returning back home to parents, and the state of the stat

 143. I went back to my parents after my ten weeks in recall.
 It was horrible.
 My mother was there but she wasn't there.
 It was like it was before.
 My father was there.
 He was still drinking and gambling.
 My brother was a drug addict.
 It wasn't nice.